direkshan-digital/backstage/packages/storybook/README.md

 ## Usage

-To run the storybook locally, call `yarn storybook` in repo root.
-This will show the default set of stories that we publish to https://backstage.io/storybook
+To run the storybook locally, call `yarn storybook` in your repo root.
+This will show the default set of stories that we publish to [our official storybook site](https://backstage.io/storybook).

 If you want to show stories other than the default set, you can pass one or more package paths as an argument when calling storybook, for example: